-Most people with genital herpes have no symptoms or have very mild symptoms that may be overlooked or confused with another skin condition.
+Remember that herpes transmission can occur even if there are no visible symptoms due to asymptomatic viral spread.
+Herpes sores can appear anywhere on the body, not just around the mouth or genitals.
+Most people with genital herpes have no symptoms or very mild symptoms that may be overlooked or confused with another skin condition.
 Taking pre-exposure prophylaxis (PrEP), the birth control pill, or any other type of contraceptive other than condoms will not protect you from herpes or other STIs.